Shell beats profit expectations, rules out another mega-deal

 "At last Shell is giving granularity for its 2015 capex guidance compared to its previous vague guidance.
 There is a relief that Shell is reacting to the lower prices,” Raymond James analyst Bertrand Hodee said.

-At 0930 GMT, Shell shares were up 0.7 percent, outperforming the broader the European oil and gas sector .SXEP.
+At 0930 GMT, Shell shares were up 0.7 percent, outperforming the broader the European oil and gas sector.

 Shell reported a 56 percent drop in first quarter net income at $3.2 billion, beating analysts' expectations of $2.4 billion profits.